 Change Chairs To Reduce Back Pain

 The type of chair will also have a significant impact on how a person sits.
 For example, giant bean bags tend to cushion the entire body, creating a proper level of support compared to rigid chairs.
 Bean Bags provide a consistent degree of support to most parts of the body.
 This extra support reduces the number of pressure spots that traditional furniture places on certain parts of your body.
 Bean bags allow you to sit in a variety of positions.
 Unlike traditional chairs, there will be little pressure on your lowers spine, hips, buttocks and sciatic nerve.
 Large bean bags may be big enough to provide support to your entire body including your head.
 Many modern offices and schools are adopting alternative seating because they realise comfort increases productivity.
+Here we ask the question ‘are bean bags good for your back?’.

 Whenever possible, opt for seats that are designed to be ergonomic.
 Ergonomic chairs are designed with the human body in mind.
 These chairs are padded or curved in all the right places.